We often bring you tips and advice on maintaining your motorhome to avoid having an accident or to prevent accidental damage.

 But would you know what to do should the worst happen…and you find yourself in a road accident when touring?

 Before setting off on any motorhome trip we’d always urge you to check your vehicle, particularly your tyres, and plan your journey carefully.
 Plus make sure you’re fully fit to drive, particularly if you’re going a long way.

-Thankfully, single vehicle road accidents are one of our least common motorhome insurance claims, but last year we did see a small spike in tyre blowouts, which can be very traumatic for the driver and passengers.
+Thankfully, single vehicle road accidents are one of our least common motorhome insurance claims, but do sometimes see spikes in tyre blowouts, which can be very traumatic for the driver and passengers.

 In the unfortunate event that you are involved in an accident, we have these pointers…